davidgonmar/attention-is-all-you-need/README.md

 ```

 ### Steps for training
+First, ensure that there is a directory named `checkpoints/config_name` located at the root of the project.
 To prepare everything for training, follow these steps (in order) (you can use any configuration file.
 Just make sure n_gpus matches the torchrun command):

 1. Train the tokenizer